FunmiBADev/Algo-Startup-Challenge/Algo-CareBoxPack-PoC/docs/4-vercel-deployment.md

 - **Other branches** → Preview deployments

 Each branch gets its own URL and can have different environment variables.

+**Note:** When you update the backend, you may want to deploy the frontend to clear any cached references.

 ## Cost